 In the following clauses it is assumed that the oneM2M compliant ontology describing the non-oneM2M data model is available as a formal description (e.g. in OWL format).
 The location (URI) where the formal description of the ontology can be retrieved by the IPE needs to be configured in the IPE - either preconfigured or through administrative means.

-6.2.1.2 Initialization sequence of a Ontology based Interworking IPE
+6.2.1.2 Initialization sequence of a Ontology-based Interworking IPE

 After registration of the IPE's <AE> resource the IPE shall do the following: